Albacora-Leste oil field

 The Albacora-Leste Oil Field is an oil field located in Campos Basin.
 It was discovered in 1986 and developed by Petrobras.
 The oil field is operated by Petrobras, that owns 90% of the field, while Repsol owns the remaining 10%.
-The total proven reserves of the Albacora-Leste oil field are around 534 million barrels (72×106tonnes), and production is centered on 180000 oilbbl/d.
+The total proven reserves of the Albacora-Leste oil field are around 534 million barrels (72 million tonnes), and production is centered on 180000 oilbbl/d.
 In April 2022, Petro Rio (through its subsidiary Petro Rio Jaguar Petróleo), acquired a 90% operating stake in the Albacora Leste field Petróleo Brasileiro (Petrobras) for $2.2bn USD.